|

-Thai Language Lesson 3
+Thai Language Lessons - Lesson 3

 (l)sa-baai dii (r)mai = How are you?